Changing Laws and Emerging Research

 - How Does Hemp CBD Oil Differ from Marijuana (39:35)

-- There's a wide variety of quality among the CBD oils sold online.
-You want to find a reputable supplier who has independent lab testing on their product.
-There are two websites that review CBD oils for quality: CBD Oil Review and Healthy Hemp Oil.
+- There’s a wide variety of quality among the CBD oils sold online.
+Seek a reputable supplier who has independent lab testing verifying what’s in their product.
 Also be sure to check the full ingredient list, as there are often non-paleo fillers and carrier oils as well as added ingredients like ashwaghanda which is a nightshade.

 - How Medical Marijuana Dispenseries Work (46:06)